googleapis/google-api-nodejs-client/README.md

 When HTTP_PROXY / http_proxy are set, they will be used to proxy non-SSL requests that do not have an explicit proxy configuration option present.
 Similarly, HTTPS_PROXY / https_proxy will be respected for SSL requests that do not have an explicit proxy configuration option.
 It is valid to define a proxy in one of the environment variables, but then override it for a specific request, using the proxy configuration option.

 ### Getting Supported APIs
-You can programatically obtain the list of supported APIs, and all available versions:
+You can programmatically obtain the list of supported APIs, and all available versions:

 ```js
 const {google} = require('googleapis');